Marc MacYoung?

 the desired information.
 Once you know about this

-timing, it becomes obvious when you see it
+timing, it becomes obvious when you see it.

-3) Watch for someone trying to get to sex too fast -- Remember
+3) Watch for someone trying to get to sex too fast --

-how we said sex is as much about establishing trust as the
+how we said sex is as much about establishing trust as

 rest of the bonding process?
 Sex is very much an act of

 trust.
-Trust that the person is interested in your needs and
+Trust that the person is interested in your needs

 wants as well as his/her own.
-Someone who is 'moving too fast'
+Someone who is 'moving too

 towards sex is displaying selfish motives.
-That person isn't
+That person

-looking at dating as a mean to get to know you, that person is
+looking at dating as a mean to get to know you, that

 looking to get laid.
-While that isn't necessarily a bad thing, if
+While that isn't necessarily a bad

-that isn't your only goal, then problems can easily develop
+that isn't your only goal, then problems can easily

 between your differing agendas.

-4) Watch how fast someone wants to get close to you -- We're not
+4) Watch how fast someone wants to get close to you --

 not just talking about sex now.
-We're also on about someone
+We're also on about

 who wants to jump into a relationship.
-Under any circumstances
+Under any

-a distinct danger signal is someone who wants to become your
+a distinct danger signal is someone who wants to become

 best friend too quickly.
-Friendships, like relationships take time
+Friendships, like relationships

 to develop.
-Someone who wants to get involved with you too
+Someone who wants to get involved with you

 fast is revealing that something isn't quit right.